dustinpfister/blog_posts/_posts/canvas-example-input-controller.md

 layout: post
 categories: canvas
 id: 647
-updated: 2020-04-23 11:38:49
+updated: 2020-04-23 11:40:32
-version: 1.16
+version: 1.17
 ---

-Todays [canvas example](/2020/03/23/canvas-example/) post is on something that I started working on that can be though of as an input controller.
+Todays [canvas example](/2020/03/23/canvas-example/) post is on something that I started working on that can be though of as an input controller for various [input devices](https://en.wikipedia.org/wiki/Input_device).
 This input controller would help with abstracting mouse, touch, and keyboard events into a single input state object that I can pull values from within a loop, or attach events to.

 The motivation for this is that when making a canvas project I want to make use of input from an array of sources, and a quick and simple process for this would be nice as I find myself wasting time writing the same code over and over again for this part of the process of making a project.